andrewshawcare/orchard/README.md

 # orchard
-Provisioning scripts for setting up an OSX-based workstation.
+Provisioning scripts for an OSX-based workstation.